icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-image.md

 2. Get a USB 3 drive (at least 4 GB of size)
 3. Create the live USB following [this guide](https://clonezilla.org/liveusb.php)

-## Where to get the latest iCub server image

-Please open an issue in the [iCub Tech Support Repository on GithHub](https://github.com/robotology/icub-tech-support/issues)

 ## Download the latest iCubOS image

-Get the lastest iCubOS image and put it on a external USB drive (not the same were is CloneZilla LIVE)
+Get the lastest iCubOS image on [this page](../download.md) and put it on a external USB drive (not the same were is CloneZilla LIVE)

 ## Connect the icub-head